Bear Grylls Gear

 Unfortunately, due to a new R-Value testing standard, the Ether has been knocked down a few pegs in the warmth department.
 The Ether is still an excellent choice for multi-day backpacking trips.
 Only air mats with a minimum R-value of 4.5 to 5 are adequate for sleeping outside on frozen ground with below-freezing air temperatures.
 And every morning, I awoke after sleeping longer and later than I normally do in my bed at home, feeling incredibly well rested and realizing my bag and air mat could have handled even colder temps.
 Our favorite product from Sea to Summit’s women’s line is one of our favorite products of all and takes our Top Pick Award.
 The Ether Light XT has plush features, like a one-way valve and stuff sack pump for easy inflation.

-For three-season backpacking, see my review of the Sea to Summit Ether Light XT Air Mattress.
+For three-season backpacking, see my analysis of the Sea to Summit Ether Light XT Air Mattress.
 Also, note that the women’s models have a slightly warmer R value of 6.3.
 So my commitment to Therm-a-rest is strong and I wondered whether the Sea to Summit Ether Light XT Insulated mat could challenge my biases.
 When the mercury drops, the Ethe rLight XT Extreme’s 6.3 ASTM R-value will keep you cushioned and insulated from the cold hard lumps and bumps beneath.
 Click here to learn about the new ASTM R-Value test standard.
 In July last year we had the opportunity to talk to a number of manufacturers and suppliers about new and exciting gear releases.

 en_USEnglish